Karn/khttp-android/docs/source/index.rst

 khttp is a `Mozilla Public License 2.0 licensed <https://github.com/jkcclemens/khttp/blob/master/LICENSE>`_ library, written in Kotlin, inspired by requests, for human beings.

-Java is bad at HTTP, and, by extension, Kotlin is bad at HTTP.
-More and more, the need to interact with APIs and perform basic HTTP requests shows up in programs, but Java makes a big fuss about it.
-The tools available in Java were made for yesterday, and they don't match what programmers need today.
+Java is **bad** at HTTP.
+Really bad.
+The tools provided are functionally broken.
+Unfortunately, by extension, Kotlin is also bad at HTTP.
+Yet, more and more, the need to interact with APIs and perform basic HTTP requests shows up in programs, but the broken tools in Java makes it a big fuss.
+This isn't how it should be.

 To combat this, libraries like `Unirest <http://unirest.io/java.html>`_ have popped up, but they introduce massive amounts of overhead to just make a simple GET request.